pg_restore ran in an isolated container in

 - Who else uses this?

-- You'd be among the first 10.
-The founding offer exists so early customers trade structured feedback for a lifetime discount.
-Not a growth hack.
+- You'd be among the first.
+Restorable is new.
+The first cohort of customers trades structured feedback for a direct line to the founder and a say in what ships next.
 A small, loud cohort that shapes what this becomes.

 - Can I use this for MongoDB only?